Carrot Cake Cookies

 Jump to Section

-These carrot cake cookies are kind of the best of both worlds soft and chewy like a cookie, but with all the flavors of carrot cake.
-I mix fresh grated carrots right into the\ dough, which makes them super moist without being overly sweet.
+These carrot cake cookies are kind of the best of both worlds, in my opinion!
+They are soft and chewy like a cookie, but taste like a hand-held carrot cake.
+I mix fresh-grated carrots right into the dough, which makes them super moist without being overly sweet.

 Happy Cooking!